About the Program

 - Selections are made without regard to race, religion, marital status, sex, age, or national origin

-Applications for the 2018 program will be accepting beginning in July 2017.
+Applications for the 2018 program will be accepting beginning on September 15, 2017.
 The length of the residence has a 3 day minimum and a 3 month maximum.
 Applicants may indicate three periods of time they will be available.
 Preference will be taken into account, but top choice cannot be guaranteed.

 How to Apply